Personnel File: Everything You Need to Know

 When checking your personnel files, it and finding that you may need more documents from employees, you should inform your employees and have them provide the necessary documents promptly to you.

 It may be helpful to explore backup systems for your files, such as through cloud storage systems.
 Be sure to invest in security for these systems, as the information is highly sensitive.

 Federal Law & Personnel Files

 The federal government requires that employee records be kept for at least a year after the employee was separated from the company.
 Federal law also requires compensation documents be kept for at least three years, as well as any records relating to differences in compensation as well as performance reviews being kept for at least two years.
 There are a variety of federal and state recordkeeping requirements that are important to follow.

 State Laws & Personnel Files

 Many state laws vary regarding whether an employee is able to examine their own personnel file.
 Some states grant the right automatically while others require the employee to initiate an action to see the file.

 Roughly 18 states are known as “right-to-view” states, where the employee is able to look freely at their own personnel file.
 These states range from California to Maine to Wisconsin.

 While personnel files, particularly hard-copy documentation, may seem to be outdated in many ways nonetheless they are an important part of your company’s human resources management.
 The files may prove useful both in future disputes and investigations as well as in the day-to-day process of managing your employees and business.

 If you need help learning more about how to create personnel files for your employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.